danielmawhirter/ArduinoVirtualMemory/README.md

 # ArduinoVirtualMemory
-Implementation of virtual memory on the Arduino Fio micorcontroller with GeoMote 3 board.
-We are storing data on *23k256 SPI SRAM* chip by using SpiSRAM Arduino libbrary which provides read and write operations for the chips.
+Implementation of virtual memory on Arduino.
+A #define guard in VM.h switches this project between using the SpiRAM chip on the Fio and using an SD card on an Arduino Micro.
+Both should work, but we were unable to get our SpiRAM to respond.
+It works fully with the SD card.

 #Name
 - Daniel Mawhirter